protractor-cucumber-framework/protractor-cucumber-framework/README.md

     npm run webdriver

-Start up the test app that tests will be run against:
+Start up the test app that tests will be run against in a separate shell:

     npm start

-Run the tests:
+Run the tests in a separate shell:

     npm test